Untitled Unmastered: Tracks 5–8

 "Untitled 05" is a thicket of drums and saxophone, a piano glissando from Robert Glasper, a vocal from Anna Wise and guest raps from Jay Rock and Lamar's TDE manager Punch.
-It is based on the chord changes to a Miles Davis song, "Nardis", beginning with an ostinato played by Thundercat, and the drummer opts to use a crash cymbal as a ride cymbal, creating a raucous, cutting rhythm that adds an angry bite to an otherwise melancholic set of changes.
+It is based on the chord changes to a Miles Davis song, "Nardis", beginning with an ostinato played by Thundercat.
+Its percussion is marked by the use of a crash cymbal as a ride cymbal, producing a sharp, driving rhythm that contrasts with more melancholic progression.
 It discusses treatment of and expectations for minorities in the US.
 Lamar's performance at the 2016 Grammy Awards found him rhyming over L.A. singer-producer Iman Omari's "Omari's Mood"; that beat, in slightly altered form, is the basis of "Untitled 05".
-"Untitled 06" has a jazz-funk groove, marked by xylophone and flute, and a lush chorus from Cee-Lo.
-In the track, Lamar seems to be addressing a girl he's trying to impress, but some lines seem to show him plagued by self-doubt.
+"Untitled 06" has a jazz-funk arrangement built around xylophone and flute, accompanied by a layered chorus from CeeLo Green.
+In the track, Lamar addresses a romantic interest while expressing uncertainty and self-doubt.
 "Pimp pimp...
-Hooray!" – also the final line of the whole album – makes its return on "Untitled 07", a three-part 8-minute song, glides easily from a trap-influenced call to "levitate," and a wordless choral melody, to Lamar's broadsides against his competitors, before closing with tape hiss and studio chatter.
-Musically, critics compared "untitled 08" (unofficially known as "Blue Faces"), with "King Kunta", for its hydraulic-pumping synthesized bass thump and Lamar's slangy flow.
+Hooray!" – also the final line of the whole album – makes its return on "Untitled 07", a three-part eight-minute song that glides easily from a trap-influenced call to "levitate", and a wordless choral melody, to Lamar's broadsides against his competitors, before closing with tape hiss and studio chatter.
+Musically, critics compared "untitled 08" (unofficially known as "Blue Faces") with "King Kunta", for its hydraulic-pumping synthesized bass thump and Lamar's slangy flow.
 The song counters feelings of futility and hopelessness with optimism, suggesting there may be hope after all.

-Reception and release
+Promotion and release

+Speculation about a new project grew after hints from Top Dawg Entertainment, along with public encouragement from LeBron James directed at label head Anthony Tiffith to issue Lamar's untitled recordings.
+On March 4, 2016, Untitled Unmastered was first released on Spotify, and was officially released on the iTunes Store later that day.
+Later that day, Lamar confirmed that the tracks were unfinished demos from To Pimp a Butterfly.
+In an interview with Spin, vocalist Anna Wise revealed that she had been aware of the compilation for some time prior to its release and had been asked to keep its existence confidential.
+Untitled Unmastered was released to digital retailers and streaming services on March 4.
+The physical CD release of its explicit edition followed on March 11 and an edited version was released on March 18.
+On March 23, "untitled 07 | levitate" was released as the album's lone single.